henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

              +-- receiver-record-contents?
 ~~~~

-The following mapping MUST be used when deriving SACM Content Metadata for
+The corresponding mapping MUST be used when deriving SACM Content Metadata for
 content-metadata items from YANG modeled data corresponding to YANG
 Notification Message Headers and Bundles: